notebooktoall/notebooktoall/README.md

 ```
 from notebooktoall.transform import transform_notebooks

-transform_notebooks(
-    url="my_jupyter_notebook.ipynb",
-    file_name="my_desired_output_file_base_name",
-    export_list=["html", "py"]
+transform_notebooks(ipynb_file="my_jupyter_notebook.ipynb", export_list=["html", "py"])
-    )

 ```

-Run your code and your .html and .py files should appear be in your current working directory.
+Run your code and your .html and .py files should appear in your current working directory.

+You can pass a Jupyter notebook url to transform_notebooks.

-See the full docs at ReadTheDocs.
+See the full docs at [ReadTheDocs](https://notebooktoall.readthedocs.io/en/latest/index.html).

-Get involved!
-We welcome issues, documentation and code improvements.
-See contributing.